Fire In-Depth is designed for students who want to learn more about fire.

 Since human presence, ignition sources and fuels have been modified; people have changed their environment.
 As a result, ecosystems have adapted to wildland fires, defined as all fires that burn in natural environments.
 The natural role of wildland fire, an important ecological force, cannot be ignored because fire greatly influences ecosystems.
 Fire's influential role as an ecological force, similar to that of other natural phenomena such as floods, earthquakes and hurricanes, will be discussed in the following sections.

-Cultural Interpretations of Fire—Fire has been a benevolent, mystical and religious symbol of great significance for cultures throughout the world.
+Cultural Interpretations and Human Use of Fire—Fire has been a benevolent, mystical and religious symbol of great significance for cultures throughout the world.

 Fire Behavior—Fire is influenced by many factors, like geography, climate, weather, and topography.